Classical and Quantum Properties of the Spin-Boson Dicke Model: Chaos, Localization, and Scarring: Classical Dicke model and phase space

 \subsection{Ground-state energy and quantum phase transition}

-In 1973 several authors pointed out the existence of a quantum phase transition (QPT) for the ground state of the Dicke Hamiltonian~\cite{Wang1973,Hepp1973AP,Hioe1973,Hepp1973PRA}, which was later confirmed~\cite{Emary2003PRL,Emary2003PRE}.
-This QPT occurs in the thermodynamic limit ($\mathcal{N} \to \infty$ or, equivalently, $j \to \infty$) at zero temperature when the coupling strength reaches the critical value $\gamma_{\text{c}}=\sqrt{\omega\omega_{0}}/2$.
-Below this value ($\gamma<\gamma_{\text{c}}$), the ground state of the system has no photons and no excited atoms on average, and it is called {\it normal phase}.
+Around the 1970s, several authors pointed out the existence of a phase transition for the Dicke Hamiltonian~\cite{Mallory1969,Hepp1973AP,Hioe1973,Hepp1973PRA}.
+This phase transition occurs in the thermodynamic limit ($\mathcal{N} \to \infty$ or, equivalently, $j \to \infty$) even at zero temperature, leading to a quantum phase transition (QPT) \cite{Hillery1985,Emary2003PRL,Emary2003PRE} when the coupling strength reaches the critical value $\gamma_{\text{c}}=\sqrt{\omega\omega_{0}}/2$.
+Below this value ($\gamma<\gamma_{\text{c}}$), the ground state of the system has no photons and no excited atoms on average, and it is called the {\it normal phase}.
 Above this value ($\gamma>\gamma_{\text{c}}$), the ground state has an average number of photons and excited atoms comparable to the total number of atoms within the system.
-This phase is called {\it superradiant phase}.
+This phase is called the {\it superradiant phase}.
 Superradiance means that the average photon emission is a non-zero collective emission~\cite{Gross1982}.

-The origin of the QPT can be understood using the classical domain, which coincides with the thermodynamic limit of the quantum model.
+The origin of the QPT in the Dicke model can be understood using the classical domain, which coincides with the thermodynamic limit of the quantum model; this property distinguishes the QPT of the Dicke model from other QPTs arising from quantum fluctuations~\cite{Larson2017}.
 The lowest energy of the classical Dicke Hamiltonian is obtained by minimizing the classical energy surface $h_{\text{D}}(\mathbf{x})=\epsilon=E/j$, which gives the set of coordinates $\mathbf{x}_{\text{gs}}=(q_{\text{gs}},p_{\text{gs}};Q_{\text{gs}},P_{\text{gs}})$ that defines the surface with the minimum value $\epsilon_{\text{gs}}$.
 The minimization procedure consists in setting the Hamilton's equations of motion [Eqs.~\eqref{eqn:hamilton_dicke_q}-\eqref{eqn:hamilton_dicke_P} with $\gamma_{-}=\gamma_{+}=\gamma$] equal to zero to determine the coordinates

 These two solutions represent the two qualitatively different phases.
 By substituting the coordinates $\mathbf{x}_{\text{gs}}$ in Eq.~\eqref{eqn:classical_dicke_hamiltonian}, the lowest energy can be found for both the normal and the superradiant phase,